bharitwal/WWCode-London/resources/devops/Git & Github/Session1 - Exercises.md

 8. Log the commit history to show only commit id and the message.
 9. Edit the last commit message in `main` to `edit commit message for exercise7`
 10. Investigate where the `HEAD` is pointing to.
 11. Investigate all existing branches.
-Create a new branch `feature1` and switch to it.
+Create a new branch `session1` and switch to it.
 12. Investigate all existing branches and `HEAD` now.
-13. Add a new file `feature1` in `feature1` branch and commit the changes.
+13. Add a new file `random` in `session1` branch and commit the changes.
 Investigate `HEAD`.
-14. Create a new branch `feature2` from the branch `feature1`.
-Switch to branch `feature2`.
+14. Create a new branch `feature1` from the branch `session1`.
+Switch to branch `feature1`.
 Investigate all existing branches and `HEAD` now.
-15. Delete `feature2` branch.
+15. Delete `feature1` branch.
 16. Switch to `main`.
 Edit the file `session1-file1` in the `main` branch and add the name of the branch "MASTER" in the file.
 Stage and commit the changes made to the file.
-17. Switch to the `feature1` branch, and edit the same file `session1-file1` in the feature1 branch and add the name of the branch "FEATURE1" in the file.
+17. Switch to the `session1` branch, and edit the same file `session1-file1` in the session1 branch and add the name of the branch "SESSION1" in the file.
-18. Your changes in the `feature1` branch is in the draft stage (not staged or committed).
+18. Your changes in the `session1` branch is in the draft stage (not staged or committed).
 Now try to switch back to the `main` branch.
 Resolve the issue reported by git without committing your draft changes and switch to `main`.
-19. Now switch back to `feature1` branch (assume your changes are now finalized).
-Commit the changes that were in the draft stage (ie: the file `session1-file1` with the name of the branch "FEATURE1" in it).
+19. Now switch back to `session1` branch (assume your changes are now finalized).
+Commit the changes that were in the draft stage (ie: the file `session1-file1` with the name of the branch "SESSION1" in it).